rayleizhu/rayleizhu.github.io/_news/neurips2024.md

 ---

-One first-author paper on vision backbone is accepted by NeurIPS 2024.
-Now all three chapters of my PhD thesis are accepted by top-tier conferences.
+One first-author [paper](https://neurips.cc/virtual/2024/poster/93308) on vision backbone is accepted by NeurIPS 2024.